Laulian/FeatureSwap/README.md

 # FeatureSwap
-a demo built with OpenCV and dlib to implement feature swaping in faces
+a demo built with OpenCV and dlib to implement facial feature swaping in faces

 # How to run?